The eVTOL Industry. Another OceanGate?

 Hiring Practices That’ll Make You Facepalm

-Get this – some of these startups are hiring fresh grads on visas (H1B) to design aircrafts because they had an internship of 4-months in a recreational drone manufacturing local company.
-When you bring this to the head of the department, a glorious, innocent smile is all you can get, along with some good old business BS.
+Get this – Many of these startups are hiring fresh grads on visas (H1B) to design aircrafts because they had an internship of 4-months in a recreational drone manufacturing local company.
+If you bring this to the head of the department, an innocent smile is all you can get, along with some good old business BS.
 “It is a good engineer with a lot of experience.”
-Now, I’m all for giving newcomers a chance, but when it comes to building something that flies people around, maybe we want someone who’s, I don’t know, actually worked on a plane before?
+Now, I’m all for giving newcomers a chance, but when it comes to building something that flies people around over other people houses and backyards, maybe we want someone who’s, I don’t know, actually worked on a plane before?
 Someone who at least designed something that operated in the real world and not just in a playground?
 Another thing that we need to take care of is that most of the information about sensors and navigation components is controlled for a reason.
 How do you appoint an export-controlled manager to deal with this kind of material?
 Is there anything going on?

 The “Move Fast and Break Things” Mentality (Spoiler: It Doesn’t Work with Aircraft that needs FAA certifications)

-These companies are in such a rush to be first that they’re cutting corners left and right.
+These companies are in such a rush to be first that they’re cutting corners left and right, and the former FAA employees who are getting a fat check for their services cannot handle it.
 It’s like they forgot that in aviation, “breaking things” means people die.
-They’re treating safety checks like they’re optional.
+They’re treating safety checks like they’re optional (See the post’s title.)
 I can’t believe I have to say this, but flying a drone is NOT the same as flying a plane full of people.
-The number of companies that don’t get this is scary.
 It’s like thinking you can perform brain surgery because you’re good at Operation (the board game, not the medical procedure).

 So, What Now?

-- Hire people who actually know about aviation.
-Crazy idea, I know.
+1. Hire people who actually know about aviation.

-- Get leaders who understand that planes aren’t just big smartphones with wings (that might also work for Boeing, but anyway…)
+2. Get leaders who understand that eVTOL aircrafts aren’t just big smartphones with wings.

-- Because you worked previously with a friend of yours, it doesn’t make him automatically a good aviation manager.
+3. Because you worked previously with friends of yours, that doesn’t automatically make them good aviation managers.
 Think about the implications.

-- Stop rushing.
+4. Stop rushing, and plan strategically how to move quickly.
 Seriously, take the time to test things properly.

-- Learn the difference between toys and aircraft that carry human beings.
+5. Learn the difference between toys and aircraft that carry people.

 The Bottom Line

-eVTOL aircrafts could be amazing.
+eVTOL aircrafts could reshape our skies.
 It could change our cities and how we travel.
 But only if these companies start taking safety seriously.
-Otherwise, we’re just waiting for the next big headline – and trust me, it won’t be a good one.
+Otherwise, we’re just waiting for the next big headline – and, it won’t be a good one.

 So, to all you eVTOL companies out there: please, for the love of all things that fly, get your act together.
 The future of urban air mobility depends on it.
 Lives depend on it.